turian/neural-language-model/README.txt

 To train word-to-word multilingual model, probably you should run:
     cd scripts; ln -s hyperparameters.language-model.sample.yaml s hyperparameters.language-model.yaml

+    # [optional: Filter the corpora only to include sentences with certain
+    # focus words.
+    ./scripts/preprocess/filter-sentences-by-lemma.py
+    # You should then move the filtered corpora to a new data directory.]

     [TODO:
     * Initialize using monolingual language model in source language.